shopsys/monorepo-tools/project-base/docs/introduction/installation-using-docker-macos.md

 ```

 ### 3. Compose Docker container
-On MacOS you need to synchronize folders using docker-sync
+On MacOS you need to synchronize folders using docker-sync.
+Before starting synchronization you need to create a directory for persisting Postgres data so you won't lose it when the container is shut down.
 ```
+mkdir -p var/postgres-data
 docker-sync start
 ```